-The question of whether we can freely choose between several possibilities without just imagining this freedom or confusing it with chance leads us to the truth about our responsibility.
-For if we had something to answer for, which came from us, but was not decided by us, it would be no more than the responsibility of a cloud for its rain.
+The question of whether we can freely choose among several possibilities, without imagining this freedom or confusing it with chance, leads us to the truth about our responsibility.
+For if we had to answer for something that came from us but was not decided by us, it would be no more than the responsibility of a cloud for its rain.

-To find the solution, we consider the simple choice between two continuations of our day, for example whether we go to the cinema or the theater.
-Actually, we like both, though sometimes we feel more like one thing than the other.
-Today we really do not care; we could as well throw a coin.
-But we do not - that would be too cheap.
-We are pondering.
-We are putting ourselves in the cinema, then in the theater, and back in present, and so on.
-In this way we are circumscribing the wholeness of the decisive situation, the present being its center.
+To find the answer, let us consider the simple choice between two continuations of our day, for example, whether to go to the cinema or to the theater.
+Actually, we like both equally, although sometimes we feel more like one than the other.
+Today, however, we really don't care; we could just as well flip a coin.
+But we don't - that would be too cheap.
+We think.
+We put ourselves into the cinema, then into the theater, then back into the present, and so on.
+In this way we circumscribe the entirety of the decisive situation, the present being its center.
 Strictly speaking, this center is infinitely small, right in the middle of the whole circumscription with all its details.
 That is, in us.

-In the periphery, in turn, our perception of the cinema is influencing the subsequent perception of the theater and vice versa - and again our present and vice versa.
-The vagueness between the certain alternatives is condensing to the certainty of the decisive situation up to its exact center, which on the other hand is completely neutral thus behaving indecisively.
-So, the whole situation is undetermined again, and so on.
+In the periphery, in turn, our perception of the cinema influences the subsequent perception of the theater, and vice versa - and again, our present, and vice versa.
+The indeterminacy between the determined alternatives thus condenses into the determinacy of the decisive situation right up to its exact center, which, on the other hand, is completely neutral, i.e. behaves indeterminately.
+But that makes the whole situation indeterminate again, and so on.

-We are not done yet: Cinema and theater inside and around as well as the paths there with all the details are also being circumscribed by the movement of our attention.
-Instead of letting our thoughts circle around a cinema we could also wander to the subway and the dance club and forget about the theater.
-Rather, we are intentionally focusing on weighing up goals, seats, access routes.
-That is, the certainty/uncertainty structure also applies to every detail of the tradeoff process.
-And by that small decisions are necessary everywhere.
-We can nowhere escape this decision-making structure – it is an i-structure (infinitesimality structure).
+We are not finished yet: Cinema and theater inside and outside, as well as the ways to get there with all the details, are also circumscribed by the movement of our attention.
+Instead of letting our thoughts circle around a cinema, we might as well wander to the subway and the dance club and forget about the whole theater.
+Instead, we consciously focus on the trade-offs between destinations, seats, access routes.
+That is, the determinacy/indeterminacy structure applies to every detail of the trade-off process.
+And so small decisions are due everywhere.
+We cannot escape this decision structure anywhere - it is an i-structure (infinitesimality structure).

-This process structure unites determinacy and indeterminacy at every point also totally.
-For by referring to each other and merging into the center of the wholeness thus circumscribed they are not even partially separated there.
+This process structure unites determinacy and indeterminacy also totally in every place.
+Since both refer to each other and merge into each other towards the center of the thus circumscribed totality, they are no longer even partially separated there.

-So, where is the respective "point" of decision?
-It is obviously not in the neutral center between the alternatives, but between the center and the periphery, in that very center between certainty and indeterminacy.
-Wherever that is exactly.
-Because "that" can only ever be in-between, otherwise it would be a side.
-You can only "limit" but never fix it.
-It is actually distributed throughout the process, only concentrating around central points - all in all in us, but in the direction of our goals and between them.
+So where is the respective "point" of decision?
+Obviously not in the neutral center between the alternatives, but between center and periphery, in that very center between determinacy and indeterminacy.
+Wherever that is.
+Because "that" can always only be in-between, otherwise it would be a side.
+One can only "limit" it, but never fix it.
+In fact, it is distributed throughout the whole process and is only concentrated in central places - altogether in us, but in the direction of our goals and between them.

-From this i-structured unity of sub-unities cannot merely, but must come a free decision.
-This is the only way, the only meaningful description.
-It does not matter that the choice for outsiders could have also been mostly coincidental or conditional.
-Coincidences and conditions like weather and timetables of course contributed to the decision and limited their scope in the peripheral area of the process.
-But the periphery is just one side of the whole - one of the not decisive ones.
+Out of this i-structured unity of subunits not only can, but must, come a free decision.
+This is the only possibility, the only meaningful description.
+It does not matter that to outsiders the choice could also have been predominantly random or conditional.
+Coincidences and conditions such as weather and schedules naturally entered into the decision and limited its scope in the peripheral area of the process.
+But the periphery is only one side of the whole - one of the non-decisive sides.